-Employee perception of safety program (UNDER CONSTRUCTION) - 1i

-To be effective, any safety and health program needs the meaningful participation of its employees.
-They have much to gain from a successful program and the most to lose if the program fails.
-They also often know the most about potential hazards associated with their jobs.
+Employee perception of safety program (UNDER CONSTRUCTION) - 1i often know the most about potential hazards associated with their jobs.
 Additionally, involvement breeds acceptance as people support what they help create.
 These proactive measures, Behavior Based Safety Observations and Good-Catches are positive things employees can do rather than negative outcomes they should avoid.
 Safety happens before an incident and this measure gives employees the goal of elimination before mitigation.
 Conversely, learning from mistakes is vital to a safety program.
 Near-miss reporting is another piece of the puzzle that allows the department to continue the vision of zero injuries.
-The department experienced a 36% decrease in employee participation in observations, near-miss and good-catch reporting for first quarter 2021 compared to first quarter 2020.
+The department experienced a 20% decrease in employee participation in observations, near-miss and good-catch reporting for first half of 2021 compared to first half of 2020.